Perspective | He put it all on the line opening his butcher shop a year ago. Then the pandemic hit.

-Working in an organic butcher shop in McLean, Allsbrook began to understand the economics of success.
+Working in an organic butcher shop in McLean, Va., Allsbrook began to understand the economics of success.
 He wouldn’t make it big earning $10 an hour as a drugstore cashier or burger flipper or even $14 at the luxe butcher shop where he cut and weighed imported meat that cost the equivalent of half a paycheck — per pound.

 “I realized that I don’t want to just work for money,” he said.
 “I want to work for a better future.”